 Yes.
 If the absentee ballots are available, you may apply for and pick up your ballot at the City Clerk's office.
 However, you may only pick up your own ballot.
 State Election Law does not allow you to pick up a ballot for another person.
 This includes your spouse, your child, your parent, and your neighbor.

-The Photo ID Requirement applies to Absent Voters that pick up a ballot in person. in effect for in-person Absent Voters.
-Absent Ballot voters that do not possess acceptable photo id and want to receive their ballot in person are required to complete an affidavit.
-Please note that you AV ballot will be processed as a “challenged ballot.”
+The Photo ID Requirement applies to Absent Voters that pick up a ballot in person.
+Absent Ballot voters that do not possess acceptable photo id and want to receive their ballot in person may complete an affidavit.
+The AV ballot will be processed as a “challenged ballot.”

 When can I vote by absentee ballot?